-Through exercising their rights under the Trans-Tasman Travel Agreement, a large number of Australians and New Zealanders also act as permanent migrants, and in doing so, make a substantial financial and personal commitment to their host economies.
+Through exercising their rights under the Trans-Tasman Travel Agreement, a large number of New Zealanders and Australians also act as permanent migrants, and in doing so, make a substantial financial and personal commitment to their host economies.
 Through finding employment and purchasing property, this has positive economic repercussions by stimulating growth, employment opportunities and access to labour for many businesses without the arduous requirements of visa applications, foreign sponsorship paperwork and immigration fees.
-Adopting the same policy within Canada would also generate growth for the economy as many Australians, New Zealanders and Britons would migrate permanently to Canada, thereby providing labour for businesses, developing their own businesses and investing in local communities.
-This would undoubtedly be a greater source of tax revenue for the Canadian government and a valuable source of investment within the economy.
+With the addition of Canada and the United Kingdom, many citizens from these countries would migrate permanently to New Zealand, thereby providing labour for businesses, developing their own businesses and investing in local communities.
+This would undoubtedly be a greater source of tax revenue for the New Zealand government and a valuable source of investment within the economy.

-By creating free mobility with Australia, New Zealand and the United Kingdom, Canada would also elevate its political and economic stature within the international community.
-Through sharing a skilled labour market pool with its closest Commonwealth partners, the Canadian economy would become one of the most prosperous in the world and grant Canadian citizens greater opportunities for business, travel and quality of life that could not be achieved acting alone.
+By creating free mobility with Canada, Australia and the United Kingdom, New Zealand would also elevate its political and economic stature within the international community.
+Through sharing a skilled labour market pool with its closest Commonwealth partners, the New Zealand economy would become one of the most prosperous in the world and grant New Zealand citizens greater opportunities for business, travel and quality of life that could not be achieved acting alone.

-With overwhelming support among the general public (73% in Australia, 76% in Canada, 82% in New Zealand and nearly 70% in the UK according to polling conducted in 2018), facilitated migration is a widely supported mandate within Canadian foreign policy:
+With overwhelming support among the general public (73% in Australia, 76% in Canada, 82% in New Zealand and nearly 70% in the UK according to polling conducted in 2018), facilitated migration is a widely supported mandate within New Zealand and the other CANZUK countries: